 - The deductible is a fixed amount that you are required to pay before the insurance company begins to pay or contribute toward your medical expenses.

-- A claim is a medical expense or bill that your health care provider submits to the insurance company after a medical service is performed.
+- A claim is a medical expense or bill that your health care provider submits to the insurance company after you complete a medical service.

-- Coinsurance is your share of the cost left over once deductible is met.
-It is usually expressed as a percentage.
+- Coinsurance is your share of the cost once you meet your deductible.
+It is usually written as a percentage.
 For example, you may have a 20 percent coinsurance, meaning you pay 20 percent of a medical expense and your insurance plan pays the other 80 percent.

 - Copays are fixed amounts you pay each time you receive health care services.
 You pay your copay at the time of care.